 At-home STD testing kits should include instructions for collection and test registration, along with materials such as containers and swabs to collect and send your sample to the lab.
 Most at-home STD tests offer results in about five days through a secure online patient portal.

 Folsom Community Health Center is a community clinic that makes health care available to underserved populations, including those who don’t have health insurance coverage.
 The clinic provides a broad range of services, including medical care, dental care, mental health care, women’s health, and sexual health services.
-Its team of health experts provides comprehensive testing, treatment, and prevention services for patients and their partners.
+Its team of health experts provides comprehensive testing, treatment, and prevention services for you and your partner.
 STD testing is available by scheduling an appointment over the phone or on a walk-in basis.

 The Sexual Health Clinic, operated by the county’s Department of Health Services, is located in the Primary Care Center and provides healthcare services to residents of Sacramento County, including at-risk populations such as sex industry workers, HIV-positive individuals, people of color, and injection drug users and their partners.
 Some services that the clinic provides include chlamydia and gonorrhea testing, hepatitis C prevention and testing, general STD prevention and information, and outreach and prevention activities.
-The clinic is open on Wednesday, Thursday, and Friday, and prospective clients should call to schedule an appointment.
+You should call ahead to schedule an appointment.

-Imani Clinic is a UC Davis student-run clinic that provides free healthcare services to people in the Folsom region, regardless of their ability to pay.
+Imani Clinic is a UC Davis student-run clinic that provides free healthcare services to Folsom residents, regardless of ability to pay.
 It’s staffed by undergraduates who do intake, lab work, and create patient charts, and medical students who see patients under the supervision of one or two preceptor physicians.
 The clinic offers primary healthcare, including full physical exams, women’s health services, prescription refills, preventative medicine, birth control prescriptions, and HIV and STD testing.
-To request an appointment, clients should call the clinic directly.
+To request an appointment, you should call the clinic directly.